vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 57 For an illustration see Fig. 1 of Sarkar’s contribution to Settar & Sontheimer 1982.
 The usage of the word chāyā in this funerary context has a close parallel in the related Greek         , (‘shade’).
 For chāyā meaning ‘portrait’ see Granoff 2001, 68 n.
 10.

 58 Another, somewhat later (5th century?), specimen of a memorial stone with portrait has been found in Sangsi (Kolhapur District).
 It depicts a funeral scene showing the figure of the queen and attendants.
 The inscription on it reports the erection of a stone funerary monument (śailam. caityakam) (i.e. the slab of stone itself, referred to by idam) by her loving husband, King Pu. . . , in order to protect/preserve (her) merits/virtues.
-The Sārd¯ulavikrīd ´ . ita verse runs (EI 28 (1949–50), 132 f., emended):
+The Sārdūlavikrīd ´ . ita verse runs (EI 28 (1949–50), 132 f., emended):

-śrīpu ˘ ˘ lā˜nchanasya nr.pater yā hālidevīty abh¯ut,
+śrīpu ˘ ˘ lā˜nchanasya nr.pater yā hālidevīty abhūt,

 bhāryā saccaritena bhartr. ˘ ˘ ˘ ˘ |